OpenAPITools/openapi-diff/README.md

                                 output in file
     --off                       No information printed
-    --query <property=value>    use query param for authorisation --trace                     be extra verbose
+    --query <property=value>    use query param for authorisation --state                     Only output diff state: no_changes,
+                                incompatible, compatible
+    --trace                     be extra verbose
     --version                   print the version information and exit --warn                      Print warning information